 Urban groundwater use includes not only utility supplies, but also private in-situ self-supply (Figure 1).
-This now extends far beyond (traditional) industrial and commercial users to large-scale residential use in some cities, which is a growing phenomenon in those requirement is to quantify these boxes in terms of volume abstracted or supplied (million m/year or million L/day) and/or total population served - if direct data are not available, estimates may have to be made from water-use and/or water-demand side developing nations where the municipal water supply service is inadequate (Foster et al., 2010a; Gronwall et al., 2010).
-This is not restricted to cities with highyielding aquifers.
+This now extends far beyond (traditional) industrial and commercial users to large-scale residential use in some cities, which is a growing phenomenon in those developing nations where the municipal water supply service is inadequate (Foster et al., 2010a; Gronwall et al., 2010).
+This is not restricted to cities with high-yielding aquifers.
 Private supplies from groundwater represent a significant proportion of the total urban water supply 'actually received by users' and their presence has major implications for planning and investment in municipal water utilities.